 Because it helps build a partnership of trust and understanding between patients and those responsible for their healthcare, acknowledging that this is a highly emotive and sensitive time as a patient approaches the end of their life.
 Understandably, this can be an extremely anxious and stressful time for patients and their loved ones: the aim of the plan is to reduce this stress as much as possible.
 We want to create an atmosphere where patients feel they are given the time to express their wishes and feel confident that we will do all we can to act upon those wishes.
 It’s about listening, being supportive and acknowledging what matters to the patient and those that care for them.

 We are always looking at ways in which we can improve – and following an inspection from the Care Quality Commission, for which we received an overall rating of ‘good,’ inspectors recommended that we introduce a new plan across the hospital to further improve our service in this area.
-We were also asked to appoint a Non Executive Director for End of Life Care, who is David Ellis.
-I am the Nursing Lead and my colleague Sarah Downey is the Medical Lead.

 The plan is built around communication – and having conversations which, in some cases, will be of a sensitive nature.
 Can staff access training for this?